FREQUENTLY ASKED QUESTIONS AND USEFUL INFORMATION

 UPCOMING EVENT

-Registration period is October 15th, 2025 through November 15th, 2025 and contest dates are November 16th, 2025 through December 16th, 2025.
-Location, time, rules, terms and conditions of participation, and prizes will be posted on our website on October 10, 2025.
+Registration period is December 1st, 2025 through December 31st, 2025 .
+Locations, times, rules, terms and conditions of participation, and prizes will be posted on our website on December 1st, 2025.

 WHATEVER YOUR MIND CAN CONCEIVE AND BELIEVE, IT CAN ACHIEVE